supabase/supavisor/README.md

   - What else?
 - Deployable as a single or multi-tenant proxy
   - Direct replacement for `pgbouncer`
-  - Uses specific `pg_edge` schema in metadata database so when used as a `pgbouncer` replacement it can use the local database as the metadata database
+  - Uses specific `supavisor` schema in metadata database so when used as a `pgbouncer` replacement it can use the local database as the metadata database

 ## General Features